ShihChu/Predictive-Personas/README.md

 - Link: https://rapidminer.com/

 | Instruction

-1. Import data
+Step 1.
+Import data
-2. Check/Select attributes #Important attributes used to train the model
+1. Click **Import Data** from the Repository panel.

-3. Import process file
+Step 2.
+Import process file
+1. Click **File>Import Process**.
+2. Open the process file(s) from the Repository panel and click the **Retrieve** step from the Process panel.

+Step 3.
+Run the prediction process
-4. Change the data source to the import data
+1. Change the data source to import one through the **Parameters panel**.
+2. Click **"Run button ▶"** to run the process and view the result.

+## Data Description

+Predictors (Attributes): q1 to q32 (except q27, q27_binary, q33)
+Outcome variable (Label): q27_binary

+> To get further explanation of each attribute, please view "Data Description.xslx".